Spin Relaxation Times of Single-Wall Carbon Nanotubes

+ESR spectra were taken as a function of $T$ from 3.4 to 300~K in the X-band (9.6~GHz) region.
+ESR data below 125~K were taken on a Bruker EMX spectrometer using the TE$_{102}$ mode in a dual-mode cavity (Bruker ER4116DM); for $T\geq$~125~K, we used a single mode resonator (Bruker ER4119HS).
+For the lower $T$ regime, detailed ESR scans were performed with a $P$ of 200~$\mu$W ($H_1\sim1.62\times10^{-2}$~G), while for $T\geq$~125~K, $P$ of 1~mW ($H_1\sim7.31\times10^{-2}$~G) was used.
+At certain $T$ values below 125~K, we varied $P$ from 6.3~$\mu$W to 200~mW in steps of 3~dB at an observed $Q$ of 2000~to examine how the relative spin susceptibility changed with $H_1$, as detailed by Portis.\cite{PortisPR1953}

-ESR spectra (Fig.~\ref{Figure1}) were taken at discrete temperatures from 3.4 to 300~K. We used 2,2-diphenyl-1-picrylhydrazyl (DPPH) as a frequency standard to calibrate the applied magnetic field, $H_0$, and a 1~mM CuSO$_4\cdot$5H$_2$O standard as a concentration standard to extract the spin susceptibility.
-As seen in Fig.~\ref{Figure1}(a), a broad ferromagnetic resonance (FMR) dominates the spectrum.
-The FMR is tentatively assigned to the nickel and cobalt catalyst particles remaining in the acid-purified sample.
-By closely scanning $H_0$ around the SWCNT ESR peak, a detailed study of the SWCNT ESR lineshape can be performed as a function of $T$, as seen in Fig.~\ref{Figure1}(b).
-Both the linewidth and peak-to-peak amplitude become larger as $T$ is decreased, while the line-center position ($g$-factor, or simply, $g$) shows little $T$ dependence, staying close to the free-electron $g$-factor of 2.0023 for each different temperature examined.
-The ESR line is asymmetric, as seen in Fig.~\ref{Figure1}(c), having what is often referred to as a Dysonian lineshape~\cite{DysonPR1955} indicating movement of the electrons in and out of the $H_1$ perturbing magnetic field.
+As seen in Fig.~\ref{Figure1}(a), a broad ferromagnetic resonance (FMR) dominates the spectrum, which we attribute to nickel and cobalt catalyst particles remaining in the sample.\cite{LikodimosPRB2007} A careful study of the lineshape was performed by closely scanning the applied dc magnetic field, $H_0$, around the ESR peak.
+Both the linewidth and peak-to-peak amplitude become larger as $T$ is decreased, while the line-center position ($g$-factor, or simply, $g_0$) shows little $T$ dependence.
+The ESR line is asymmetric, as seen in Fig.~\ref{Figure1}(b), having what is often referred to as a Dysonian lineshape,\cite{DysonPR1955} indicating movement of the electrons in and out of the $H_1$ perturbing magnetic field.
+Figure~\ref{Figure1}(c) shows five traces at 20~K at different microwave powers, spanning more than four orders of magnitude.
+As $P$ is increased, the relative ESR signal begins to decrease, as evidenced by the reduction of the signal, normalized for $P$, as $P$ is increased from 6.3~$\mu$W to 100~mW.

-To gain further quantitative understanding, we numerically fit each ESR scan.
-The slowly varying FMR background was fit by a combination of two large-linewidth ($\sim1000$~G) Lorentzians.
-The SWCNT ESR feature was fit using the weak form of the Dysonian lineshape~\cite{SitaramPRB2005, LikodimosPRB2007}:
+To gain further quantitative understanding, we numerically fit each ESR spectrum.
+The FMR background was fit by a combination of two large-linewidth ($\sim$1000~G) Lorentzians.
+The ESR feature was fit using the weak form of the Dysonian lineshape~\cite{SitaramPRB2005, LikodimosPRB2007}